Kovah/DevLorem/README.md

 # DevLorem

-Show paragraphs of real text ready to copy and paste.
-No more "Lorem ipsum dolor", get some lines from President Obama, Samuel L Jackson, Daisy Ridley or Morgan Freeman.
+Real quotes ready to copy and paste.
+No more "Lorem ipsum dolor".
+Get some quotes from President Obama, Samuel L Jackson, Daisy Ridley or Morgan Freeman!

 ![Preview Screenshot](/preview.png)